jonsorlii/football-app/README.md

 You may also see any lint errors in the console.

 ## API - KEY
 To get the desired data, you have to create a free API-token here: https://www.football-data.org/client/register This key must be inserted in "API.js" which is located under src -> Components -> API.js.
-Inside export const YourAPI, change the X-Auth-Token to your given API key.
+Inside the variable YourAPI, change the X-Auth-Token to your given API key.